Professor Karen Yeung

 Research interests and PhD supervision

-After completing a combined Law/Commerce degree at the University of Melbourne, Karen Yeung came to the United Kingdom in 1993 to read for the Bachelor of Civil Law at Oxford University where she also completed her D Phil.
+After completing a combined Law/Commerce degree at the University of Melbourne, Karen Yeung came to the United Kingdom in 1993 as a Rhodes Scholar to read for the Bachelor of Civil Law at Oxford University where she also completed her D Phil.
 Following this, she spent ten years as a University Lecturer at Oxford University and as a Fellow of St Anne’s College, Oxford.
-Professor Yeung joined the Dickson Poon School of Law as a Chair in Law in September 2006 .
-She joined the School to help establish the Centre for Technology, Law & Society (‘TELOS’), of which she is now Director, which aims to deepen scholarly and public understanding of the benefits, risks and regulatory challenges associated with modern technologies.
+Professor Yeung joined the Dickson Poon School of Law as a Chair in Law in September 2006.
+She joined the School to help establish the Centre for Technology, Law & Society (‘TELOS’), of which she is now Director.
+In that role, she is keen to foster collaboration between academics across various disciplines concerned with examining the social, political and ethical implications of technological development, and in seeking to promote informed, reflective technology policy making and implementation.

-Karen’s first book, Securing Compliance Hart Publishing, Oxford 2004) critically examines the use of bargaining and punishment as regulatory compliance techniques, seeking to flesh out whether there are any principled limits to their legitimate use.
+Karen’s first book, Securing Compliance (Hart Publishing, Oxford 2004) critically examines the use of bargaining and punishment as regulatory compliance techniques, seeking to flesh out whether there are any principled limits to their legitimate use.
 Building on her experience of teaching Regulation at Oxford University, she later co-authored (with Bronwen Morgan) An Introduction to Law and Regulation (Law in Context Series, Cambridge University Press, 2007).
 It sets out to provide a conceptual map to those who are new to the field of regulation as well as a helpful resource for established scholars, drawing from a range of perspectives in law and the social sciences.
-She is currently editing the Oxford Handbook on the Law and Regulation of Technology (with Roger Brownsword and Eloise Scotford) which seeks to explore the implications for law and regulation of new technologies, provoking reflection on law’s nature, role and the challenges it faces in light of technological development (including the use of technology in regulation) and to explore the implications for regulation and governance of technological development.
+She is currently completing the Oxford Handbook on the Law and Regulation of Technology, which she is editing with Roger Brownsword and Eloise Scotford.
+The work seeks to explore the implications for law and regulation of new technologies, provoking reflection on law’s nature, role and the challenges it faces in light of technological development (including the use of technology in regulation) and to explore the implications for regulation and governance of technological development.

 Oxford Handbook on the Law and Regulation of Technology Oxford University Press, Oxford (with Roger Brownsword and Eloise Scotford), 2015, forthcoming